When you should review your life insurance cover

 Failing to examine your insurance over time could mean your family simply won’t have enough money to pay the mortgage and meet the bills if you die.
 Or it could mean you’re paying more for your premiums when cheaper plans are available.

-When you buy a home, or move to a more expensive property, you and the person you bought with are liable for more debt.
+When you buy your first house, or move to a more expensive property, you and the person you bought with are liable for more debt.
 And insurance should reflect that.

-If you have insured a mortgage for £150,000, but then move to a new house and the mortgage has increased to £180,000, your partner is facing a £30,000 shortfall.
+Let's say you bought your first property with a £150,000 mortgage, and got life insurance worth the same amount.
+But you now move to a new house and take out a £180,000 mortgage.
+Your partner is now facing a £30,000 shortfall.
 To rectify this you should contact your insurer.
 Chances are, the premium you'll be offered will be higher than what you're already paying.
 So shop around to see if it can be beaten.

 Getting hitched